PRAJUN-V/Rapidious-Full-Stack-Assignment/documentation.md

 OpenSearch
 - Created index named epirecipes in opensearch and converted data from csv file to documents and add in that index
 - Retreival of data from opensearch is also tested ✔.
+- I have created a folder in main project directory named 'recipe_data_management' to manage all the resource related to append the data from csv file from kaggle to open search.
+- Also created a python virtual enviroment named virenv for this purpose.
+        -> pip install pandas numpy opensearch-py requests
+- File name import_recipes_to_opensearch.py is created and logic for importing data from csv to open search is added in it.
+- Security credentials related to open search are stored in .env file.
+        -> pip install python-dotenv
+- csv file from kaggle is renamed to recipes.csv and stored in 'recipe_data_management' folder.
+- Finally run the import_recipes_to_opensearch.py script it will create index named 'recipes' in the open search save the data from csv as documents in it.